 The only square on Montgomery Street to survive into the present day is Franklin Square.
 Like the lost squares of Liberty and Elbert, Franklin Square had been a victim of urbanization, but was fortunately restored in the 1980s.

-The most western of Savannah’s squares, Franklin is also one of the oddest.
-The tourist hub of City Market is nearby, meaning grease-caked gawkers hunting for Paula Deen are a constant presence, as are the panhandlers who’ve established a constant presence.
-Franklin is definitively not among Savannah’s most enchanting squares, but it does boast an incredible memorial to the Haitian Volunteer Army.
+The most western of Savannah’s squares, Franklin is also one of its oddest.
+The tourist hub of City Market is nearby, meaning grease-hungry gawkers hunting for Paula Deen are a constant presence, as are panhandlers.
+Franklin is definitively not among Savannah’s most enchanting squares, but it does boast a touching memorial to the Haitian Volunteer Army.
 The Haitians played an invaluable role in the US Revolution, particularly during the Siege of Savannah.
-Soon after our freedom was won, they returned home and staged a revolution of their own.
-In 1804, Haiti became the first independent republic in Latin America, and the first black-led nation in the world.
+Soon after our freedom was won, they returned home and staged a revolution of their own, resulting in Haiti becoming the first independent republic in Latin America, and the first black-led nation in the world.